 Fair Wear and Tear

 When entering in a rental or hire agreement, the contract will highlight that the vehicle should be returned in good condition, with allowances made for fair wear and tear, relative to its age and total mileage.
 The British Vehicle Rental & Leasing Association (BVRLA) published a guide that most leasing companies use as standard.
-You can read the guide in full here, or visit the BVRLA website for more information here.
+You can visit the BVRLA website for more information here.

 Fleet Asset Register

 A Fleet Asset Register is where records of all fleet vehicles are kept.
 This information includes the type of vehicle, its registration number, the date it was bought into the fleet and when it’s been planned in to replace it.

 Fleet managers or higher management can link this information to fleet maintenance schedules and insurance details, so it’s important that all information is up to date and relevant.

 Fleet Maintenance Records are the details that are kept on the maintenance schedules, safety inspections, vehicle defect reports and any repairs that have been completed.
 Ensuring that these records are kept up to date have multiple benefits for businesses.

 These include minimising fleet costs through reduced, unplanned vehicle downtime, ensuring warranties are validated and providing legal proof that duty of care standards have been adhered to.